Nation Building, Globalization, and Decolonizing the Mind

-You must meet with a study abroad advisor before beginning your application.
+You must meet with a CIP advisor before submitting your application.

-This program requires a separate application to be submitted directly to them.
-Please refer to the their for deadlines and application requirements.
+This program requires a separate, on-line application to be submitted directly to them.
+Please refer to their website for deadlines and application requirements.

-If approved by the CIP, you will be required to submit a $300 confirmation deposit WITHIN 10 DAYS of receiving your approval notice.
+If approved by the CIP, you will be required to submit a non-refundable $300 Confirmation deposit WITHIN 10 BUSINESS DAYS of approval notice.

 Dates / Deadlines: